zhaoak/NOBODYMOVE/ui/windowing.md

 - `extra`(table): Table containing any additional data needed to render the element or track its state.
                   Contents will vary based on the type of element and its data storage needs.
                   See the "uiElement Types" section for specifics.
+- `textContent`(table): Table containing data for the text drawn onto the item.
+See `textbox` section for details.
 - many properties may be used to store data for specific elements, such as sliders, buttons, or checkboxes

 ### properties shared between `uiWindow` and `uiElement`